 Your bathroom and kitchen (as well as other areas in your home where water might run, such as a laundry room) should have shock-protected outlets, which will look different from regular outlets.
 These outlets — called ground fault circuit interrupters (GFCIs) — have two small tester buttons near the center of the outlet.
 Regular outlets are at greater risk for electric shocks if used near sources of water.

 Don’t wait for a minor electrical problem to become a major concern.
 Our call center is open 24 hours a day and seven days a week in case of emergencies.
-If one or more of these issues arise, schedule a service with one of John C. Flood’s reliable service technicians.
+If one or more of these issues arise, call us at (703) 214-5611 or schedule a service with one of John C. Flood’s reliable service technicians.
 One of our electricians can determine if faulty wiring is behind flickering lights, hot outlets, or vibrating appliances in your home — and they’ll suggest the fastest and most affordable solution to get things back to normal.